Category: Anxiety

 What can I do to improve my sleep?

-Is it normal to have trouble sleeping in the summer in Sweden?
+What are the steps to better sleep?
+Is it normal to have trouble sleeping in the summer in Sweden? ?

 Insomnia or having trouble sleeping is not just a summer problem for expats in Sweden.
-It extends to native Swedes and across the year.
+Concerns about getting better sleep extend to native Swedes and across the year.
 Every season I read similar stories in the Swedish press.
 Some struggle with winter sleep, when the days are short and darkness long.
 Others find it hard during the spring or fall (‘autumn’ to those of us not from America).
 For whatever reason, the turning of each season can have a similar disruptive influence.

 But if you’re in Sweden and reading this between May through to July, chances are, like me, you’ll know what it’s like to be in bright sunlight at four in the morning or nine at night.
 I realise it’s even more extreme for those who live north of Stockholm.
 So I’ve put together a checklist of tips and included some links to products that might be useful…